Wynn Resorts fined $35M for misconduct allegations response, can keep license

-BOSTON (AP) — Gambling regulators in Massachusetts on Tuesday levied a $35 million fine on Wynn Resorts but allowed the company to keep its casino license after executives failed to disclose allegations of sexual misconduct against company founder Steve Wynn.
+BOSTON (AP) — Gambling regulators in Massachusetts on Tuesday levied a $35 million fine on Wynn Resorts but allowed the company to keep its state casino license and open its Boston-area resort as planned after executives failed to disclose years of allegations of sexual misconduct against company founder Steve Wynn.

-The Massachusetts Gaming Commission also fined CEO Matthew Maddox $500,000 for his “clear failure” to require an investigation of at least one misconduct complaint he’d been aware of.
-It also required the Nevada company, which also owns properties in Las Vegas and Macau, to be subject to review by an independent firm selected by the state as a condition of maintaining its license.
+The Massachusetts Gaming Commission also fined CEO Matthew Maddox $500,000 for his “clear failure” to investigate at least one misconduct complaint and required the Nevada company, which also owns properties in Las Vegas and Macau, to be subject to review by an independent firm selected by the state.

-Wynn Resorts and lawyers for Steve Wynn didn’t respond to emails seeking comment on the late evening decision, which effectively clears the way for the opening of the company’s $2.6 billion Encore Boston Harbor resort in June.
+The commission, in its 54-page decision, said it was “troubled by the systemic failures and pervasive culture of non-disclosure” its investigators uncovered, but ultimately determined the evidence “does not rise to the level” of revoking the company’s license or calling for other major changes.

+“While the Company has made great strides in altering that system, this Commission remains concerned by the past failures and deficiencies,” the decision reads.
+“Given our findings, it is now in the interest of the Commonwealth that the gaming licensee move forward in establishing and maintaining a successful gaming establishment in Massachusetts.”

-Steve Wynn has denied the claims, saying his relationships with female employees, many of them spa workers and cocktail waitresses, had been consensual.
+Steve Wynn has denied the claims, saying his relationships with female employees had been consensual.
 He resigned as CEO last year after the Wall Street Journal first reported on the allegations.

 Nevada regulators, after an investigation similar to Massachusetts’ earlier this year, levied a $20 million fine on the company but also allowed it to retain its casino license.